 macOS Preview is the PDF tool that ships with every Mac, free, fast on light files, and the default for most Mac users for years.
-For everyday PDF tasks — opening a contract, signing a form, exporting from Mail — it's a competent tool that doesn't require thinking about.
+For everyday PDF tasks, opening a contract, signing a form, exporting from Mail, it's a competent tool that doesn't require thinking about.
 The reason an architect or engineer eventually outgrows Preview isn't about Preview being bad.
-It's that the use cases Preview was built for stop overlapping with the use cases AEC professionals face daily: heavy CAD drawings, layered review, precise markup, text editing, and search across hundreds of pages.
+It's that the use cases Preview was built for stop overlapping with the use cases architects, engineers and construction teams face daily: heavy CAD drawings, construction markup, in-place text editing, and search across hundreds of pages.
 This page covers exactly where Preview falls short and what fills the gap.

 Where macOS Preview stops being enough

-Preview is built for general document review and basic markup.
+Preview is built for general document review and simple markup.
 Five specific gaps show up consistently for architecture and engineering work.
 First, heavy files: a 50-100 MB construction PDF that opens in Preview either takes 10-20 seconds or silently truncates after the first portion of pages.
-Second, layered PDFs: Preview does not show a layer panel at all, so a layered PDF from AutoCAD or ArchiCAD opens as a flattened render with no way to toggle MEP overlays or structural layers.
-Third, markup depth: Preview's markup tools cover highlighting and text comments well but lack calibrated measurement, dimensional drawing tools, and the stamp library that AEC review requires.
-Fourth, text editing: in-place text edits on a CAD-embedded font (changing a revision date in the title block) is not possible in Preview — the workflow requires round-tripping to AutoCAD or ArchiCAD.
+Second, permanent markup: Preview can add highlights and notes but has no way to make a stamp or markup permanent, or to redact, so an approval seal or a covered-over area stays editable and recoverable.
+Third, markup depth: Preview's markup tools cover highlighting and text comments well but lack the revision clouds, reusable stamps and comment pins that architecture and engineering review requires.
+Fourth, text editing: in-place text edits on a CAD-embedded font (changing a revision date in the title block) is not possible in Preview, the workflow requires round-tripping to AutoCAD or ArchiCAD.
 Fifth, search across multi-page sets: Preview's search works but does not surface context (one line above and below the hit), so finding a specific door tag across a 200-page set means navigating to each result individually.

 How Ncored fills the Mac PDF gap